 When we got back to the hostel almost two hours later, the owner couldn’t have been more apologetic.

 He brought us out his children’s bikes for us to use for the rest of the day and then proceeded to pour gasoline all over my hands and arms to help get the grease off.

 I smelled like a petrol station for three days.

 5. Having the Wrong Currency – Ho Chi Minh, Vietnam

-When we arrived at the airport in Manila, there wasn’t a currency exchange in site.
+When we arrived at the airport in Manila, there wasn’t a currency exchange anywhere that we could see.
 We asked a few people and they told us it was in a different terminal.
 We’d already checked in and gone through security, there was no going back.

 “Is that for both of us?”
 I asked.